|Pace Home › Vision2020 › Initiatives › I-90 Market Expansion|

-Pace I-90 Market Expansion Program In coordination with the Illinois Tollway rebuilding and widening of the Jane Addams Memorial Tollway (I-90), Pace’s I-90 Market Expansion Program introduces new transit service and supportive infrastructure along the corridor between Randall Road and Rosemont.
+In coordination with the Illinois Tollway rebuilding and widening of the Jane Addams Memorial Tollway (I-90), Pace’s I-90 Market Expansion Program introduces new transit service and supportive infrastructure along the corridor between Randall Road and Rosemont.
 This multi-phased program launched in 2012 and is made possible through the work of many partners, including the Federal Transit Administration (FTA), Illinois Tollway, Regional Transportation Authority, Chicago Metropolitan Agency for Planning, Chicago Transit Authority, Cook County, Kane County, Village of Hoffman Estates and Illinois Department of Transportation.
-Phase 1 of the I-90 Market Expansion occurred in August 2013 with the expansion of service on Routes 600, 606, 610 and 895.
-Phase 2 will be implemented on December 19, 2016, with additional phases to go into effect in 2017.
+Phase 1 of the I-90 Market Expansion occurred in August 2013 with the expansion of service on Routes 600, 606, 610 and 895, and Phase 2 occurred in December 2016, with the implementation of the new routes, improved service, and enhanced facilities described below.
+Additional changes will go into effect later this year.

 Did you know that by 2040 the 27-mile stretch of I-90 between Elgin and O’Hare is projected to have as many jobs as the Loop?
 Until now, however, many of those suburban jobs weren’t easily accessible by public transit.
-But as of December 19, 2016, transit users will see vastly improved job access to and from the northwest suburbs.
+Transit users now have vastly improved job access to and from the northwest suburbs.
 Those who drive will discover new opportunities to use efficient and affordable transit to get to work, including free access to Pace’s Park-n-Rides, which will offer 551 new parking spaces by the end of 2017.

 Six New Routes

 New and Updated Facilities